 Students who study history develop and sharpen their minds as they learn to think, to evaluate, to communicate, and ultimately to judge.
 They gain a fundamental understanding of the world in which they live and of the diverse forces that have shaped both past and present.
 Their work in history helps them to know themselves and to appreciate societies that are different from their own, and they discover how to place contemporary issues and problems within a broad historical perspective.

 History graduates work in a diverse array of jobs for a variety of organizations:

 Interpretive Specialist, National Park Service

 Managing Editor, Rockford Register Star

 Cultural Affairs Officer, U.S. Embassy Guatemala

-Visit the Alumni Sharing Knowledge (ASK) Network in Cascade to see a complete list of History graduates who have volunteered to speak with students about their career path.
+Visit the Alumni Sharing Knowledge (ASK) Network to see a complete list of graduates who've volunteered to speak with students about their career path.